Complication of isolation? The United States finds it difficult to avoid Russia - ExBulletin

 Complication of isolation?
 The United States finds it difficult to avoid Russia

-WASHINGTON– The Biden administration likes to say that Russia has isolated itself internationally because of its invasion of Ukraine.
+WASHINGTON (AP) The Biden administration likes to say that Russia has isolated itself internationally due to his invasion of Ukraine.
 Yet senior officials in Moscow have hardly been cloistered in the Kremlin.
-And now even the United States is talking to them.
+And now, even the United States speaks to them.

-Russian President Vladimir Putin has met with world leaders, including Turkish President Recep Tayyip Erdogan, whose country is a member of NATO.
-Meanwhile, his top diplomat, Foreign Minister Sergei Lavrov, travels the world smiling, shaking hands and posing for photos with foreign leaders, including friends of the United States.
+Russian President Vladimir Putin was meeting with world leaders, including Turkish President Recep Tayyip Erdogan, whose country is a member of NATO.
+Meanwhile, his top diplomat, Foreign Minister Sergey Lavrov, is go around the worldsmiling, shaking hands and posing for photos with foreign leaders, including friends from the United States

 And on Friday, Secretary of State Antony Blinken spoke with Russian Foreign Minister Sergei Lavrov about US and Ukrainian detainees.

 Blinken would not discuss specific details of the appeal, but said he pressed Lavrov to accept a substantial offer made by the United States for the release of imprisoned Americans Paul Whelan and Brittany Griner.
-The Russian Foreign Ministry said Lavrov strongly suggested that Blinken resume a professional dialogue in the mode of quiet diplomacy on any efforts to free American detainees.
+The Russian Foreign Ministry said Lavrov strongly suggested that Blinken resume a professional dialogue in the mode of quiet diplomacy on any effort to American inmates Release.

 The phone call and handshakes cast doubt on a central element of the US strategy to end the war in Ukraine: that diplomatic and economic isolation, along with setbacks on the battlefield, would ultimately force the Russia to send its troops home.